Emotions and Policy

 Experimental Design

-We randomize respondents into one of the 4 treatment groups or control groups.
-We then compare the policy views of the respondents of the two main treatment groups (video + framed questions) to the policy views of the respondents of the control group.
-To be able to disentangle the effect of the video from the effect of the framed question, we also compare the policy views of the respondents of two secondary treatment groups to the policy views of the control group.
+We randomize respondents into one of the treatment groups or control group.
+We then compare the policy views or retweeting behavior of the respondents of the treatment groups to the policy views of the respondents of the control group.

 Experimental Design Details